 Sandoval County is in the process of amending its comprehensive zoning ordinance to deal with oil and gas extraction.
 This all started in November 2015 when SandRidge Energy Inc., an Oklahoma-based oil and gas company, applied for a special-use permit to drill near Rio Rancho city limits.
-Citizen groups pushed back and exposed Sandoval County’s lack of ordinances to protect water, roads, cultural resources, property values, or health against oil and gas extraction.
+Citizens groups pushed back and exposed Sandoval County’s lack of ordinances to protect water, roads, cultural resources, property values, and public health against oil and gas extraction.

-An ordinance is a police power that the county implements to protect and promote its residents’ public health, safety and general welfare.
-Sandoval County’s current oil and gas ordinance does not go far enough.
-The draft does not require oil and gas companies to conduct environmental impact assessments before drilling; lacks considerations for cultural, archeological, recreational and wildlife sites; and much more.
+An ordinance is a police power that the county implements to protect and promote its residents’ public health, safety, and general welfare.
+Sandoval County must adopt an oil and gas ordinance that guarantees aquifer protection, does not divide the county into drilling zones, ensures adequate public notice and input for all county residents before drilling occurs, requires adequate application information from oil and gas operators, has adequate road and emergency services provisions, integrates meaningful tribal consultation, protects cultural, archeological, recreational and wildlife areas; and much more.

 How was this ordinance drafted?